joovay/jxk-solutions-lp/readme.md

-Sample landing page for JXK
+This is our landing page for JXK Solutions.